mvaliadis/Spindle_dynamics_toolbox/README.md

 <br/>

 ## Background and Toolbox Overview
-The code in this repository is companion to the paper:
-> Shuqiang Chen, Mingjian He, Ritchie E. Brown, Uri T. Eden, and Michael J. Prerau*.
-Individualized temporal patterns drive human sleep spindle timing, PNAS, 2025,
-%

 Sleep spindles are cortical electrical waveforms observed during sleep, considered critical for memory consolidation and sleep stability.
 Abnormalities in sleep spindles have been found in neuropsychiatric disorders and aging and suggested to contribute to functional deficits.
 Numerous studies have demonstrated that spindle activity dynamically and continuously evolves over time and is mediated by a variety of intrinsic and extrinsic factors including sleep stage, slow oscillation activity (0.5 – 1.5 Hz), and infraslow activity.
 Despite these known dynamics, the relative influences on the moment-to-moment likelihood of a spindle event occurring at a specific time are not well-characterized.
 Moreover, standard analyses almost universally report average spindle rate (known as spindle density) over fixed stages or time periods—thus ignoring timing patterns completely.
 Without a systematic characterization of spindle dynamics, our ability to identify biomarkers for aging and disordered conditions remains critically limited.